lguzzon-scratchbook/gdb/ROADMAP.md

 ## Notes
 - This roadmap will be updated quarterly based on feedback and progress.
 - Thank you for supporting GenosDB and our decentralized metaverse!

+This roadmap is informed by our [CHANGELOG.md](https://github.com/estebanrfp/gdb/blob/main/CHANGELOG.md) and community feedback.